 1C-4a.
 Formal Partnerships with Youth Education Providers, SEAs, LEAs, School Districts.
+NOFO Section V.B.1.d.

 Describe in the field below the formal partnerships your CoC has with at least one of the entities where you responded yes in question 1C-4.